 “Disagree and Commit” is a concept I take to heart.
 While at times it can be difficult and uncomfortable to commit to an approach we disagree with, it’s important that teams stay aligned and row in the same direction.
 In any large enough group of people, it’s impossible to make everyone happy, and even consensus can be difficult to achieve.
 If I make the wrong decision, I will take accountability for it.
 Thankfully, most decisions in business tend to be easily reversible.
 In markets with high degree of change, there’s a lot of value in executing nimbly, and a lot of lost opportunity in moving slowly.
 Let’s bias towards action!

 My hiring philosophy is simple: I strive to surround myself with those who are better than me in what they specialize in.
 If we are the sum of our surroundings, then it’s important we surround ourselves with only those who make our team better.
-One of the best ways to make sure our approach is sound is to embrace diversity: diversity of background, race, gender, sexual orientation and viewpoint will help to make sure our ideas/plans are well-formed and credible.
+One of the best ways to make sure our approach is sound is to embrace diversity: diversity of background, race, gender, sexual orientation and viewpoint will enable diversity of thought, which ensures that our ideas/plans are well-formed and credible.